chloec2/nationalpark/README.md

 ## Solution
-This web app involves two pages.

-The first page, Activities, allows you to select from available activities and lists all the parks that offer at least 1 of the selected activities.
-The parks are displayed in a grid, and each result is hyperlinked to the park's webpage for more information.

-In the second page, Images, you can select a park from a dropdown menu.
-Clicking the "View Images" button will display a slideshow of images that were retrieved from park webcams and displayed using Bootstrap.
+This web app uses National Park Service API to help you find all the national parks that offer the activities you're looking for and displays it in a grid, where each cell can be clicked to take you to the page of that national park for more information.
+I first queried for the activity names by making a HTTP GET request to the API, and then queried for all the parks and links related to the selected activities.
+Each time the "Find Parks!" button is clicked, the results are cleared and the grid is populated with the new results.

+The second page of the web app also allows you to view a slideshow of images that were retrieved from park webcams​ and displayed using Bootstrap.
+After selecting from a dropdown menu of all the parks, which was queried from the API, images are displayed using a Bootstrap carousel, along with captions and slideshow indicators.
+Each time a new park is selected and the "View Images!" button is clicked, a new set of images are displayed based on the selection.

 ## Challenge Prompt